Two commit suicide in Blantyre

-Two men aged 48 and 40 have died after committing Suicide in two separate incidents at Soche location in Malawi commercial city, Blantyre.
+Two men aged 48 and 40 have died after committing suicide in two separate incidents at Soche location in Malawi commercial city, Blantyre.

 According to Deputy Public Relations Officer for Blantyre Police Station Sergeant Aubrey Singanyama, on January 7,2023 at around 1300hours Makhalira Lino, 48, took his own life by hanging himself in a Masuku tree, at Soche Hill Forest.